 4. Gigantic shopping complexes

 The massive size of shopping malls in Jakarta can just make you go dizzy.
 Countless malls are scattered all over Jakarta; popular ones being Grand Indonesia, Central Park or Taman Anggrek.
-The malls are one stop for all shopping and dining experiences as well as skating rink, sky bars, parks, live bands and if you get lucky musician performances too.
+The malls are one stop for all shopping and dining experiences as well as skating rink, sky bars, parks, live bands and if you get lucky like I did, musician performances too.